ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

 end = '2011-11-10 12:43:48'
 ```

 To solve this the dates need to be made comparable.
 This can be done by converting the String into a date object.
 Python offers the time library for this.
-In this library there is a function called strptime(string, format) which takes a string and a format to parse the string as a date object.
+In this library, there is a function called strptime(string, format) which takes a string and a format to parse the string as a date object.
 Illustrated by this code:

 ```python
 import time